 Students entering the master's program with a bachelor's degree in speech-language pathology are required to take the following courses:

 COMD 6308 Assessment and Intervention of Language Impairments in Preschool and School-Age Children

 COMD 6320 Motor Speech Disorders

 COMD 7303 Dysphagia

-Students must also complete approved elective courses and practicum/internship totaling 48 semester credit hours.
-In addition to the required courses listed above, students must complete a minimum of three additional courses in the areas of language disorders in children and language disorders in adults.
+Students must also complete 23 semester credit hours of approved elective courses.
+These must include a minimum of three additional courses in the areas of language disorders in children and language disorders in adults.
 Two courses must be completed in one area and one course in the other.